manishmadugula/Notes/Code/java_collections.md

         @Override
         public T next() {
-          //direct access to outer class member variables and functions
-          //Also can explicitly reference outerclass instance as
+          /*direct access to outer class member variables and functions Also can explicitly reference outerclass instance as return IterableExample.this.get(index++);
-          //return IterableExample.this.get(index++); if there is a get in the inner class too. return get(index++);
+          if there is a get in the inner class too.*/ return get(index++);
         }
     }